GeneSJC/walkMVC/README.md

 b.
 Build all components in a "model-centric" way

 The majority of the work in any app revolves around the model.
 So in this framework, instead of grouping models and controllers separately - controllers are placed in the model folder they are most closely connected with.

-At the time of writing this, I haven't yet encountered JOINs and complex queries like that.
-I think that should be manageable like anything else ... but for now, tbd.
+Granted this approach may not work for every application, but I think for many it should do the trick.